ardaglobal/arda-poc/cmd/tx-sidecar/README.md

 }
 ```

-### `POST /faucet`
+### `POST /request-funds`

-Requests funds from the built-in faucet.
+Requests funds from the built-in bank/faucet.
 This is only available for development and testing purposes.
-The faucet account must be funded for this to work.
-On the first run, the sidecar will generate a `faucet` account and print its mnemonic phrase to the console.
-This mnemonic must be used to send funds to the faucet address before it can dispense tokens.
+The bank account must be funded for this to work.
+On the first run, the sidecar will generate a `bank` account and print its mnemonic phrase to the console.
+This mnemonic must be used to send funds to the bank address before it can dispense tokens.

 **Request Body:**